NatalieGregory/form-validation/readme.md

    all invalid fields.
 1. Disable button when the form submit button is first clicked (to avoid the form being submitted twice)
-1. Turn date slugs into single date picker
+1. Turn date selects into single date picker
-1. Add a 'clear' button to let users start over on the form.
+1. Add a 'Clear' button to let users start over on the form.
 It should clear all errors & field data and disable the submit button.
 1. Limit task list title to 20 characters
-1. Validate when focus is taken off of validated fields
+1. Validate when focus is taken off of a field

 ## Reach Goals

 Start on these tasks if you get through all of the others above.

-1. Don't duplicate validation logic
+1. Don't duplicate validation logic (how can you submit a form with AJAX and re-render it all with JavaScript)?
+2. If a user manually clears the form fields, *without* using the Clear button, the submit button becomes disabled.